cdklabs/cdk-nag/docs/NagPack.md

 }
 ```

+### Custom Logging

+`NagLogger`s give `NagPack` authors and users the ability to create their own custom reporting mechanisms.
+Read the [NagLogger](./NagLogger.md) documentation for more details

 ## Using a NagPack

 You can apply as many `NagPacks` to a CDK Stack or Application via Aspects